Awami League: Struggle for democracy (1981–2009)

 In September 2006, several of the party's top leaders, including Saber Hossain Chowdhury MP and Asaduzzaman Nur MP, were hospitalised after being critically injured by police beatings while they demonstrated in support of electoral-law reforms.
 Starting in late October 2006, the Awami League led alliance carried out a series of nationwide demonstrations and blockades centring on the selection of the leader of the interim caretaker administration to oversee the 2007 elections.
 Although an election was scheduled to take place on 22 January 2007 that the Awami League decided to boycott, the country's military intervened on 11 January 2007 and installed an interim government composed of retired bureaucrats and military officers.
 Throughout 2007 and 2008, the military backed government tried to root out corruption and remove Sheikh Hasina and Khaleda Zia of the AL and BNP respectively.
-While these efforts largely failed, they succeeded in producing a credible voter list that was used on 29 December 2008 national election.

-The Awami League won the national election held on 29 December 2008 as part of a larger electoral alliance that also included the Jatiya Party led by former military ruler Lieutenant General Hussain Muhammad Ershad as well as some leftist parties.
+While these efforts largely failed, they succeeded in producing a credible voter list that was used in the 2008 Bangladeshi general election.
+The Awami League won as part of a larger electoral alliance that also included the Jatiya Party led by former military ruler Ershad as well as some leftist parties.
 According to the Official Results, Bangladesh Awami League won 230 out of 300 constituencies, and together with its allies, had a total of 262 parliamentary seats.
 The Awami League and its allies received 57% of the total votes cast.
 The AL alone got 48%, compared to 36% of the other major alliance led by the BNP which by itself got 33% of the votes.
 Sheikh Hasina, as party head, became the new prime minister.
 Her term of office began in January 2009.
-The second Hasina cabinet had several new faces, including three women in prominent positions: Dr Dipu Moni (Foreign Minister), Matia Chowdhury (Agriculture Minister) and Sahara Khatun (Home Minister).
-Younger MPs with a link to assassinated members of the 1972–1975 AL government were Sayed Ashraful Islam, son of Syed Nazrul Islam, Sheikh Fazle Noor Taposh, son of Sheikh Fazlul Huq Moni, and Sohel Taj, son of Tajuddin Ahmad.
+The second Hasina cabinet had several new faces, including three women in prominent positions: Dipu Moni (Foreign Minister), Matia Chowdhury (Agriculture Minister) and Sahara Khatun (Home Minister).
+Younger MPs with a link to assassinated members of the 1972–1975 AL government were Sayed Ashraful Islam, son of Syed Nazrul Islam, Sheikh Fazle Noor Taposh, son of Sheikh Fazlul Haque Mani, and Sohel Taj, son of Tajuddin Ahmad.